sopra-fs20-group02/sopra-fs20-group02-server/README.md

 ## Roadmap
-* Chess Engine: Add a chess bot
+- Chess Engine: The possibility to play against a chess bot.
-* More game modes: Extend the game with some more game modes
+- More game modes: Extend the game with some more game modes.
-* Level of support: Offer the possibility to set the level of support that the game provides to the player
+- Level of support: Offer the possibility to set the level of support that the game provides to the player.
+- Last Moves Feed: Display the last n moves.
+- Replay Game History: Feature that allows replaying a game (as an animation).

 ## Authors
 [Andrin Rehmann](https://github.com/andrinr) <br/>